Pad Thai: Authentic Thai Recipe! | The Woks of Life

 Next, prepare the dried shrimp, mincing them down into a coarse powder (we used a food processor).

-Prepare the garlic, shallots/red onion, preserved Chinese mustard stems (zha cai), eggs, mung bean sprouts, garlic chives, and peanuts.
+Prepare the garlic, shallots/red onion, Thai preserved salted radish or preserved Chinese mustard stems (zha cai), eggs, mung bean sprouts, garlic chives, and peanuts.
 You want to have everything ready to go before you turn on the stove.

 Now you’re ready to cook!
 Heat 2 tablespoons of oil in your wok over high heat until just smoking.
 Add the chicken, and sear until golden and just cooked through.